2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 🗓 Book everything in advance: Weekends are especially busy in Rome.
 Book tickets to attractions well in advance to avoid long lines, and make restaurant reservations in advance, too.
 Pretty much all the restaurants in the historic center have English-speaking staff.

-🏡 Stay in the historic center: Anyone staying just 2 days in Rome, Italy should consider staying very close to the main attractions, which all lay in the historic center (centro storico).
+🏡 Stay in the historic center: Anyone spending just 2 days in Rome, Italy should consider staying very close to the main attractions, which all lay in the historic center (centro storico).
 This would help maximize your sightseeing time and minimize transportation time.

 🎒 Safety Tips for 2 Days in Rome